 The Caxton Legal Centre is an independent, non-profit community organisation providing free legal and social work advice, assistance and referrals to the general public.
 Please note that the Caxton Legal Centre does not provide advice about building or other business and commercial disputes.

-Queensland Advocacy Incorporated is an independent, community based systems and legal advocacy organisation for people with disability in Queensland
+Queensland Advocacy for Inclusion is an independent, community based systems and legal advocacy organisation for people with disability in Queensland

 Seniors’ Legal and Support Service

 The Seniors’ Legal and Support Service offers free support for Queensland seniors concerned about elder abuse and financial exploitation.

 Tenants Queensland is a specialist statewide community legal service for tenancy law matters and provides a free tenancy law advice service for residential tenants.

 Women's Legal Service is a community legal centre that provides free legal advice and information to women in Queensland.